google/WebFundamentals/src/content/en/updates/2018/08/chrome-69-media-updates.md

 ### Available for Origin Trials

-To get feedback from web developers, the HDCP Policy Check API is available as an [Origin Trial] in Chrome 69 for Desktop (Chrome OS, Linux, Mac, and Windows).
-You will need to [request a token], so that the feature is automatically enabled for your origin for a limited period of time, without the need to enable the experimental "Web Platform Features" flag at `chrome://flags/#enable-experimental-web-platform-features`.
+To get feedback from web developers, we've previously added the HDCP Policy Check API feature in Chrome 69 for Desktop (Chrome OS, Linux, Mac, and Windows).

+The trial has successfully ended in November 2018.

 [Intent to Experiment](https://groups.google.com/a/chromium.org/forum/#!topic/blink-dev/ITzZ_yx4bF8) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/5652917147140096) &#124;